dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-servicebus.md

 | publishMaxRetries | N  | The max number of retries for when Azure Service Bus responds with "too busy" in order to throttle messages.
 Defaults: `5` | `5`
 | publishInitialRetryInternalInMs | N  | Time in milliseconds for the initial exponential backoff when Azure Service Bus throttle messages.
 Defaults: `500` | `500`

+### Azure Active Directory (AAD) authentication
+The Azure Service Bus pubsub component supports authentication using all Azure Active Directory mechanisms.
+For further information and the relevant component metadata fields to provide depending on the choice of AAD authentication mechanism, please see the [docs for authenticating to Azure]({{< ref authenticating-azure.md >}}).

 ## Message metadata

 Azure Service Bus messages extend the Dapr message format with additional contextual metadata.
 Some metadata fields are set by Azure Service Bus itself (read-only) and others can be set by the client when publishing a message.